 Begin making plans to replace your old software if it is no longer being updated.
 You will find it harder and harder to stick with an older operating system as the years go by.

-Steps Before Upgrading
+Complete These Steps Before Upgrading

 - Review your system requirements: First, make sure that your computer is compatible with Catalina.
 Go to Apple’s web page that lists compatible computers https://support.apple.com/en-us/HT210222.
 If your computer isn’t on there, it’s time to start thinking about a replacement.